Postuj/logBookProject/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
 about: User Story issue
-title: "[US] As a User i want to "
+title: "[US] As a User I want to "
 labels: user story
 assignees: Postuj